Home Page |

 Mail order was another important marketing outlet that developed during this period.
 There are confirming stories from more than a few contemporary basket makers that their parents, grandparents, or a close friend took advantage of these more direct marketing relationships.
 Aunt Let Thompson was one such individual; through her mail order basket business she would often ask for goods, rather than cash, in exchange for her baskets.
 Most of her customers sent secondhand clothing to her in trade for her baskets.
 In this way, Aunt Let was able to start her own secondhand clothing store.
 She also accepted baskets from local makers in trade for clothing.
 Ollie Childress, wife of Lestel Childress, relayed the story of visiting Aunt Let's store looking for a wedding dress as follows:

-Lestel and I were going to get married.
+I were going to get married.
 His grandma ran a secondhanded store.
 She

-would trade her baskets for secondhand clothing.
+trade her baskets for secondhand clothing.
 One day she got a box of clothing

 from Nebraska.
 In it was the prettiest blue crepe dress I'd ever seen.
-I hadn't gotten a
+I hadn't

 wedding dress, so I asked her how much she wanted for it.
-She said fifty cents, or just
+She said fifty cents,

 weave me a basket.
 So I wove her a basket that would have been a peck size back

 then.
 My daughters don't like me to tell that story.
-(From the personal collection of
+(From the personal collection

 Beth Hester).